Growing tomatoes in Sydney

-Caterpillars: Will eat holes in your leaves and green fruit.
-Pick off if it's only a small problem or spray with Dipel or Success Ultra to protect your plants.
+Caterpillars: These guys will eat holes in your leaves and green fruit.
+Pick off if it's only a small problem or spray with Nature's Way Caterpillar Killer Dipel or Success Ultra to protect your plants.

 Aphids: These rascals suck sap from foliage and spread plant disease.
 Check your plants for ants – ants are themselves harmless, but come to feed on the sticky residue left by aphids and white fly so are a sign of an aphid problem.
-Spray with Conquer, or try to encourage the aphids natural enemy to take up residence – the lady beetle.
+Spray with pyrethrum, or try to encourage the aphid's natural enemy to take up residence – the lady beetle.

 Early blight: If you notice tomato leaf spots and yellowing lower leaves you may have tomato early blight.
 This disease causes damage to the leaves, stems and even the fruit of the plant.
 Treat with Yates Liquid Copper Fungicide.

-Blossom end rot - bottom of the tomato fruit will discolour and rot.
+Blossom end rot: The bottom of the tomato fruit will discolour and rot.
 This is a sign of calcium deficiency.
-You can try to add Dolomite at this stage but it's likely to late.
+You can try to add dolomite at this stage, but it's likely too late.